 At the completion of this stage, the app will be structured, designed, and ready for implementing the main functions (more on that in Stage 2 sections).

 As you can see, it only takes a couple of work weeks to get the app to this stage of development.

 Main functions implementation takes significantly more time.

-Stage 2: Approximate time - 374 to 504 hours
+Approximate time: 374 to 504 hours

-- Lessons/Exercises (Including multiple choice exercises, speaking (voice recognition), listening exercises, learning paths, other types of training) - takes 102 to 144 production hours
+- Lessons/Exercises (Including multiple-choice exercises, speaking (voice recognition), listening exercises, learning paths, other types of training) - takes 102 to 144 production hours

 - Gamification (internal currency, experience levels, series for consecutive days, motivation with the help of cheering from the mascot or different sounds etc., leaderboards, progress bars, shop for buying extra lessons) - takes 104 to 136 hours

 - Push notifications (24-30 hours)